 - The biggest news this month was the recent “H5P Con,” the first summit surrounding the interactive standard that’s slowly invading learning systems all over the world.

 - In AI developments, an effort by top universities might give us all a common set of standards and bespoke tools to apply everywhere!

 - And more!
 If you have a tip, give us an email.
 Our audience will thank you.

 Ok – that’s it for this week.
-Thanks for listening to The Last Week in MoodleNews Podcast.
+Thanks for listening.
 If you like what you’re hearing please take just a few seconds to give us a review on iTunes or whatever podcast app you happen to be using… And, of course, join me next week for all the most important news about Moodle.